andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 6. Afterwards, make sure to log-in your credentials from Step 3 (Use Username: labuser/Password: Your unique password).

-- Note: For Windows Users click "Yes" to connect to your VM.
+- Note: For Windows users click "Yes" to connect to your VM.
 Observe the following display:
 <p>
 <img src="https://i.imgur.com/xHG3t9h.png" height="80%" width="80%"/>
 </p>